arushdange/arushdange/README.md

 - 👋 Hi, I’m @arushdange
-- 👀 I’m interested in cloud computing
+- 👀 I’m interested in Cloud Computing
-- 🌱 I’m currently learning software development
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on any interesting project!
 - 📫 How to reach me ... email